vuongducphuong/documentation/content/applications/marketing/marketing_automation/getting_started/testing_running.rst

 :guilabel:`Create` button.

 Doing so reveals a blank contact form, in which the :guilabel:`Name` and :guilabel:`Email` **must** be entered.
-When all the necessary information has been entered, click :guilabel:`Save`, and Odoo returns to the :guilabel:`Launch a test` pop-up, with that new record in the :guilabel:`Choose an existing record or create a new one to test` field.
+When all the necessary information has been entered, click :guilabel:`Save`, and Leansoft returns to the :guilabel:`Launch a test` pop-up, with that new record in the :guilabel:`Choose an existing record or create a new one to test` field.